 - > Cal-Adapt

-- > CAL OES
+- CAL OES

 - CAL FIRE

 - California Department of Conservation

 - California Department of Finance

-- California Department of Water Resources
+- > California Department of Water Resources

 - California Geological Survey

 - FEMA Region IX

 - Library of Congress

 - National Oceanic and Atmospheric Association

 - National Performance of Dams Program

 - National Register of Historic Places

 - National Resource Conservation Service

 - National Response Center

 - National Weather Service

 - United States Army Corps of Engineers

-- United States Bureau of Land Management
+- > United States Bureau of Land Management

 - United States Bureau of Reclamation

 - United States Geological Survey

 - Western Regional Climate Center

 Several opportunities were provided for the groups listed above to participate in the planning process.
-At the beginning of the planning process, invitations were extended to many of these groups to actively participate on the HMPC.
-Specific participants from these groups are detailed in Appendix A. Others assisted in the process by providing data directly as requested in the Data Worksheets or through data contained on their websites or as maintained by their offices.
-Further as part of the public outreach process, all groups were invited to attend the public meeting and to review and comment on the plan prior to submittal to CAL OES and FEMA.
+At the beginning of the planning process, invitations were extended to some of these groups to actively participate on the HMPC.
+Others assisted in the process by providing data directly as requested in the Data Worksheets or through data contained on their websites or as maintained by their offices.
+Further as part of the public outreach process, all groups were invited to attend the public meeting and to review and comment on the Plan Update prior to submittal to CAL OES and FEMA.